Aymeric Memorial Medal

 Great Banner

-These superb items have been made by one of the United Kingdom's leading manufacturers of military medals to the exacting standards and size of the medals they produce under licence for the Ministry of Defence.
+These superb medals have been manufactured by one of the United Kingdom's leading makers of the Armed Forces gallantry and service medals to the exacting standards and size of the medals they produce under licence for the Ministry of Defence.

 Normally these medals are only available to Knights and Dames of the Order.